python-poetry/poetry/docs/managing-dependencies.md

 ## Layering optional groups

-When you using `install` command without the `--sync` option, you can install any subset of optional groups without removing those that are already installed.
+When using the `install` command without the `--sync` option, you can install any subset of optional groups without removing those that are already installed.
 This is very useful, for example, in multi-stage Docker builds, where you run `poetry install` multiple times in different build stages.